Hacking VMAF and VMAF NEG: vulnerability to different preprocessing methods: Results verification on encoded streams

 \subsection{VMAF NEG analysis}

-In order to explore the impact of previously described transformations on VMAF NEG we used the pipeline from Fig. ~\ref{figpipline2} and replaced VMAF with VMAF NEG.
-The combination of gamma correction and unsharp masking methods gave the highest gain for increasing VMAF NEG scores.
-Particularly, a 23.6\% gain was reached.
-The gain value was higher than 5\% in 15 videos out of 22 (Fig. ~\ref{fig_neg}).
-This means that NEG version is still not persistent to video preprocessing.
+To explore the impact of the above-described transformations on VMAF NEG, we used the pipeline from Fig. ~\ref{figpipline2} and replaced VMAF with VMAF NEG.
+The combination of gamma correction and unsharp masking yielded the greatest increase in VMAF NEG: 23.6\%.
+The gain exceeded 5\% in 15 out of 22 videos (Fig. ~\ref{fig_neg}), meaning video preprocessing still affects the NEG version.
+Fig. ~\ref{fig_neg_boxplot} shows the other methods that yielded the high gain values.
+However, visual quality of VMAF NEG-tunned preprocessed videos is better, that of VMAF-tunned preprocessing.
+Fig.~\ref{images_neg} shows the examples of frames with and without preprocessing.